-The next time you have a gout flare up, try something a little different.
+The next time you have a gout flare-up, try something a little different.
 Go to the store and buy a bottle of vitamin C (1,000 mg).
-On the first day of the flare up drink plenty of water and take vitamin C every couple of hours (you need to get a minimum of about 6,000 mg in).
+On the first day of the flare-up drink plenty of water and take vitamin C every couple of hours (you need to get a minimum of about 6,000 mg).
 On the second day of the flare up, you can reduce the frequency.

-People seem to have a problem with taking large doses off vitamin C but feel perfectly comfortable taking prescribed medication with awful side effects (go figure).
+People seem to have a problem with taking large doses of vitamin C but feel perfectly comfortable taking prescribed medication with awful side effects (go figure).